-This year, the Floral Parade first rolled on a rainy February 10 at noon and again on Lundi Gras, February 12, at noon.
+This year, the Floral Parade will first roll on March 2 at noon and again on Lundi Gras, March 4, at noon.

-The theme was The Floral Parade Hits the Streets ...
-Jump on the Bandwagon, and the parade featured 16 floats, designed by Brent Amacker and built by Craig Stephens' Carnival Artists.
+The theme will be Throw Me a Book, and the parade will feature 16 floats, designed by Brent Amacker and built by Craig Stephens's Carnival Artists.